geokshitij/geokshitij.github.io/README.md

 - **Dec/2022** - Started a PhD journey in Civil, Environmental, and Sustainable Engineering at Arizona State University.
 Grateful for the opportunity to further my research in this field.
 [ASU Profile](https://search.asu.edu/profile/4585448)

 - **July/2021** - Awarded a CDRI research grant of $10,000 for landslide susceptibility mapping in Nepal.
+[Learn more](https://cdri.world/fellowship/cohort/2021-22/project/framework-for-landslide-prone-critical-infrastructure-zoning)

 ## Connect with Me